alexpevzner/sane-airscan/sane-airscan.5.md

     ; socket name (not a full path).
 The name will be searched for in the ; directory specified here.
 The default is /var/run. socket_dir = /path/to/directory

+    ; Configure whether eSCL and WSD devices should be treated as if ; they were attached locally.
+The default behavior considers them as ; remote devices that are accessed over the network.
+This option has ; to be changed when exporting a scanner through "saned". pretend-local = false | true

 ## BLACKLISTING DEVICES